build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 For more DevOps related content, check out [How Amazon Does DevOps in Real Life](https://www.buildon.aws/posts/how-amazon-does-devops-in-real-life/).

-## More information and troubleshooting
+## More Information and Troubleshooting

-### Using multiple versions of the CDK libraries
+### Using Multiple Versions of the CDK Libraries

 One common error you might get when using CDK is that when you import a library and start using it in your application, the word "this" gets highlighted and you receive a compilation error.